 How do you interpret honesty or dishonesty?
 I look forward to reading your comments.If you liked this article and would like to receive upcoming articles in your mailbox for free, don’t hesitate to register at the top of this page.
 Photo: kkimpel/Flickr (Creative Commons)

 As international business consultant, change leader, leadership team facilitator and executive coach Aad supports executives and leadership teams of multinational companies.
-Over more than 22 years he has acquired a vast experience and expertise in leading complex change, cross-cultural leadership, post-merger integration, and amplifying business performance.
+Over the past 25 years he has acquired a vast experience and expertise in leading complex change, cross-cultural leadership, and post-merger integration.
 Find out more about Aad and his services.
 If you would like to hire Aad, contact him here.

 - Cross-Cultural Leadership: How Will China Influence The World? (leadershipwatch-aadboot.com)